21 Things You Should Know About Grapefruit

 But again, don't eat grapefruit if you are already taking a blood-pressure lowering drug.
-Certain ones, such as Nifediac and Afeditab (both are from the generic nifedipine), can be dangerous when combined with grapefruit, according to the FDA.
+Certain ones, such as Procardia and Adalat CC (both are from the generic nifedipine), can be dangerous when combined with grapefruit, according to the FDA.

 The color of the grapefruit matters